 At present the following steps are implemented:

-The ongoing automation of management of hospital resources,
+•The ongoing automation of control over hospital resources,